vmware-tanzu/tanzu-dev-portal/content/guides/reactive-spring-security-simple.md

 There is more to testing secure methods in reactive environments.
 To learn more about Spring Security test support, check out the [docs](https://docs.spring.io/spring-security/reference/servlet/test/index.html) which give detailed explanation and examples for the above mentioned supports and more!

-## Closing and Next Step
+## Closing and Next Steps

 This guide introduced you to Spring Boot and Spring Security with RSocket.
 One key take-away, that Spring Security configuration can allow `Simple` or other authentication schemes such as JWT and Kerberos.
 Understanding how permissions work out of the box in Spring Security, and applying authorization to Reactive Methods helps when custom logic is needed.
+Furthermore, it is safer to use some form of transport security when implementing `simple` RSocket security because authentication frames are transmitted plaintext.
+We will discuss securing RSocket connections with TLS in another guide.

 Then next step on this topic will take advantage of Spring Security's JWT interface.
 For in-depth implementation details on that topic now, please see the [Spring Security Samples](https://github.com/spring-projects/spring-security-samples) project on Github.

 ## Informational and Learning Material